 Adverse verdicts have been entered against Liggett and other industry defendants in Engle progeny cases brought in Florida state court, and several of these verdicts have been affirmed on appeal.
 At December 31, 2011, Liggett and us are defendants in 3,000 state court Engle progeny cases.
-Through December 31, 2011, 55 state court cases have been tried against the industry, with plaintiffs' verdicts in 36 cases and defense verdicts in 19 cases.
+Through December 31, 2011, 55 state court cases have been tried against the industry, with plaintiffs' verdicts in 36 and defense verdicts in 19.
 Other cases have either been dismissed by the court on summary judgment or a mistrial was declared.
-Since Engle progeny trials started in 2009, an average of approximately 20 cases per year has been tried.
+Since Engle progeny trials started in 2009, an average of approximately 20 cases per year have been tried.
 Based on the current rate of trials per year, it would require decades to resolve the remaining state court Engle progeny cases.
-To date, an adverse verdict has been entered against Liggett in five of the cases tried (exclusive of the Lukacs case, discussed in Note 12 to our consolidated financial statements).
-Through January 31, 2012, other than the Lukacs case, the verdicts against Liggett have ranged from \$1 to \$3,008.
+To date, an adverse verdict has been entered against Liggett in five (approximately 9%) of the cases tried (exclusive of the Lukacs case, discussed below).
+Through January 31, 2012, other than the Lukacs case, the verdicts against Liggett have ranged from

+\$1 to \$3,017.
 In one of these cases, the verdict included punitive damages in the amount of \$1,000.
-We have accrued \$181 for these cases as of December 31, 2011.
-Our potential range of loss in five Engle progeny cases where an adverse verdict has been reached is between \$0 and \$6,088 in the aggregate, plus accrued interest and legal fees.
-In determining the range of loss, we consider potential settlements as well as future appellate relief.

-Except as discussed in Note 12 to our consolidated financial statements with respect to the five cases where an adverse verdict was entered against Liggett, management is unable to estimate the possible loss or range of loss from remaining Engle progeny cases as there are currently multiple defendants in each case and discovery has not occurred or is limited.
+Management is unable to estimate the possible loss or range of loss from future Engle progeny cases as there are currently multiple defendants in each case and discovery has not occurred or is limited.
 As a result, we lack information about whether plaintiffs are, in fact, Engle class members (non-class members' claims are generally time-barred), the relevant smoking history, the nature of the alleged injury and the availability of various defenses, among other things.
 Further, plaintiffs typically do not specify their demand for damages.
 We believe that the process under which Engle progeny cases are tried is unconstitutional and we continue to pursue our appellate rights.
+You should not infer from the absence of any reserve in our consolidated financial statements that we will not be subject to significant tobaccorelated liabilities in the future.
+Litigation is subject to many uncertainties, and it is possible that our consolidated financial position, results of operations or cash flows could be materially adversely affected by an unfavorable outcome in any such tobacco-related litigation."